venturadan/startup/notes.md

 2. How can you accidentally pull a Wingate?
 3. what all is an AMI?
 	1. how to make my own
+	2. it's in .github/profile somewhere called EC2AMInotes.md or something close to that
 4. Make sure to know what all the EC2 setup stuff is/does
 5. why do we already have an index.html file on the new server?
 6. what is the 0.0.0.0/???
 Last part of this mean?